Betway

 If you’ve never made a tennis bet before, but you’ve dabbled with other types of sports betting in the past, then the good news is that UK tennis odds are going to look very familiar to you.

-Using the same fractional odds system as the likes of football and rugby, tennis odds are designed to clearly show you how likely an event is to happen, and what your returns will be if it does.
+Using the same fractional odds system as the likes of football and rugby, tennis betting odds are designed to clearly show you how likely an event is to happen, and what your returns will be if it does.

-So, say that Novak Djokovic entered Wimbledon’s final at odds of 8/1 and then won; for every £1 you put in, you’d win £8, for a total profit of £7.
-On the other hand, if Emma Raducanu had longer odds of 20/3, each £3 bet would secure you £20 if she managed to win that match.
+• If a player entered Wimbledon’s final at odds of 8/1 and then won; for every £1 you put in, you’d win £8, for a total profit of £7.

 Of course, such tennis odds are not pulled out of thin air, and bookies put in plenty of time and effort to decide how to place the odds on each match based on a player’s current and past performances in that particular tournament and environment.